BassT23/Proxmox/docs/checks-and-updates.md

 Checks and updates are executed as server-side jobs where the CLI/Web UI dispatches a job.
 The job remains observable after the browser or SSH session disconnects, and per-target locking prevents conflicting operations.

+When `IN_HEADLESS_MODE=false` and the selected local host/LXC/SSH transport supports interaction, an Update can be followed in **Live terminal**.
+Input and resize are available, but a browser disconnect does not cancel the job.
+With `IN_HEADLESS_MODE=true`, or with `-s`/`--silent`, the Update is non-interactive and has no input channel.
+QEMU Guest Agent updates are always non-interactive because `qm guest exec` does not provide guest stdin.

+If a target or package manager fails, the error is retained through cleanup and lifecycle restoration.
+Successful cleanup does not turn the Update into a
+success: the job ends non-zero and is shown as failed, with the specific cause retained in the terminal and full log. `Continue after errors` permits later targets to run but does not hide a failure from the final result.

 ## Output semantics